Why ecommerce startups should use virtual credit cards

 Some products (like Brex!) offer businesses a way to spin up quickly and shut down virtual cards.
 This lets companies quickly create new credit card numbers that they can use for one-off or ongoing purchases with much more control.

-Why should I use a virtual credit card in the first place?
+Why should I use a virtual credit card?

 The Internet doesn’t care what kind of card you have!